mendix/docs/content/en/docs/appstore/modules/oidc.md

 * **B2C apps:** Your app is aimed at consumers who have an identity at a 'social IdP' which uses OIDC, such as Google.
 In this case your app will only delegate the authentication to the IdP, no further user information is available to the app.
 * **B2E app:** Your app is aimed at your company's employees and you want these employees to sign in to your app using corporate credentials hosted by your identity provider (IdP) that supports the OIDC protocol.
 In this case your app may have its own logic to assign user roles or you may use authorization information from your IdP as provided to your app using an access token.
-* **API consumption.** If your app makes calls to APIs of other services on behalf of your end-user, you can use the access token obtained via the “OIDC SSO” module.
+* **API consumption.** If your app makes calls to APIs of other services on behalf of your end-user, you can use the access token obtained via the OIDC SSO module.
 This scenario is not supported when using SAML SSO.
 This makes the OIDC SSO module suitable for Mendix customers using Mendix Catalog.
 * **Authorizing access to a Mendix back-end app.**  If you want to secure APIs in Mendix back-end apps using an access token, your API can use an access token passed by the calling app in the authorization header.
 If the access token is a JWT, your app can use the user and/or the user’s authorizations to assign user roles based on the claims in the access token JWT.
 * **Xcelerator apps.** Your Siemens Xcelerator app is designed to be integrated with Siemens' SAM IdP.
 The Siemens SAM IdP supports the OIDC protocol and allows your app to delegate both authentication (login) and authorization (roles).